harness/backstage-plugins/plugins/harness-ccm/README.md

 ## Features

-- Connect a Backstage service with a Harness Perspective and view resources in ways that are more meaningful to your business needs.
+- Link a Backstage service to a Harness Perspective to view resources in ways that better align with your business needs.